 9. Keep Barking to a Minimum

-It’s unrealistic to to expect a dog to be absolutely quiet the entire time, just like if you were staying with a child you can’t expect them to always be quiet.
-But you should try to keep your dog’s barking to a minimum while staying in a hotel.
+It’s unrealistic to to expect a dog to be absolutely quiet the entire time.
+Just like if you were staying with a child, you can’t expect them to always be quiet.
+But you should try to keep your dog’s barking to a minimum while staying in a hotel, especially at nigh.
 Barking can carry, and other guests will complain about constant barking.

 Be aware of what sets off your dog and their temperament.
 If you know that your dog often barks at external noises, ask the reception for a quiet room, ideally not next to the lift or bar.
 If reviews of a hotel complain of paper-thin walls and lots of noise, choose another hotel.

 One other trick I’ve also used with my dog, who is somewhat prone to barking at outside noises, is to turn the TV while in the room.
-Even at a low volume, it’s enough to block out some of the noises from the hallway.
+Even at a low volume, it’s enough to block out some of the noises from the hallway and allow your pup to relax.

 Inspired?
 Pin this to your Pinterest board!